Gawk is the GNU Project's implementation of the AWK programming

 Print version information for this particular copy of gawk

 on the standard output.
-This is useful mainly for knowing
+This is useful when reporting

-(Per the GNU Coding Standards, these options cause an
+bugs.
+Per the GNU Coding Standards, these options cause

 -- Signal the end of options.
 This is useful to allow further